-Name of the MS. PETRA MATEOS-APARICIO MORALES /
+Name of the directors with experience MS. PETRA MATEOS-APARICIO MORALES / MR. IGNACIO SÁNCHEZ- ASIAÍN SANZ / MR. JOSÉ NIETO DE LA CIERVA / MR. JOSÉ MANUEL LLADÓ ARBURÚA Date of appointment of the current President 06/05/2022

-directors with MR. PEDRO LUIS URIARTE SANTAMARINA /

-experience MR. IGNACIO SÁNCHEZ-ASIAÍN SANZ /

-MR. JOSÉ NIETO DE LA CIERVA /

-MR. JOSÉ MANUEL LLADÓ ARBURÚA

 C.2.2 Complete the following table with the information regarding the number of female directors who are members of the Board of Directors' Commissions at the end of the last four fiscal years: